sernle/c24-api-gettingstarted/readme.md

 ## Scala
 __The C24-iO Scala Library is available with iO v4.7.0 and above.__

-To build the Scala examples in the reference project using Maven, add -Pscala to the build line.
+To build the Scala examples in the reference project using Maven, add -Pdefault,scala to the build line.

 An additional jar (c24-io-api-scala) further enhances the C24 API to provide a more idiomatic Scala-based interface.
 In this case your Maven project requires the following dependency: